IBM/acme-freight/README.md

 Acme Freight uses LoopBack, an open source Node.js framework, built for quickly creating and exposing APIs for new and existing applications and data.
 LoopBack enables Acme Freight to create an application that integrates with their existing ERP system, and API Connect allows them to expose data via a managed API.

+*For more on the Acme Freight journey and the technologies behind it, [visit the Acme Freight journey website](http://developer.ibm.com/code/journey/unlock-enterprise-data-using-apis?cm_mmc=github-code-_-native-_-acme-_-journey&cm_mmca1=000019RT&cm_mmca2=10004796).*

 ## Acme Freight Tutorials